Free Clipart and Pictures

 submarine, travels under the North Pole.

-1892...The parents of Lizzie Borden are found dead in their home, and Lizzie is
+1892...The parents of Lizzie Borden are found dead in their home.
+They

-1914...The US declares neutrality at the beginning of WWI.
+1914...The United States declares neutrality at the beginning of WWI.

-gold medal in the long jump at the Berlin Olympics while Hitler watches in
+medals in the long jump at the Berlin Olympics.
+Hitler watches in

-diary while hiding from the Nazis, is captured by the Gestapo.
+diary while hiding from the Nazis, is captured by the Gestapo and sent to a

 Dick Clark and American Bandstand